How Do You Keep Paint from Drying on a Paintbrush?

 Soak a clean cloth in water (for water-based paints) or the appropriate solvent (for oil-based paints), wring it out slightly, and wrap it around the bristles.

-Then, place the brush in a vacuum bag to retain moisture.
+Then, place the brush in a bag to retain moisture.
 This method keeps the paint wet for a few hours, but it’s not ideal for longer periods as the cloth can dry out, allowing the paint to harden.

 It’s a quick fix, though less effective than the Paintbrush Guard’s vacuum-seal technology for extended breaks.